 The University of Northern British Columbia (UNBC) is regularly rated among the best small universities in Canada.
 With a core campus in Prince George and regional campuses throughout northern BC, UNBC annually attracts about 4,200 students.

-The Prince George Chamber of Commerce would like to acknowledge Black Sheep Photography for their continued support of the Chamber of Commerce and the usage of their beautiful pictures on our website banner.
+We would like to thank Black Sheep Photography for their continued support of the Chamber of Commerce and the usage of their beautiful pictures on our website.

 Black Sheep Photography